Large-scale peculiar velocities in the universe: Impact on astronomical observations

-with $e_a$ being the unit spacelike vector along the direction of the emission (see \S~\ref{sssNC} previously).
+with $e_a$ being the unit spacelike vector in the direction of the source (see \S~\ref{sssNC} previously).
 Therefore, the scalar $k_a\tilde{v}^a=-Ee_a\tilde{v}^a$ measures the change in the photon energy triggered by the 4-velocity boost (\ref{4vels4vels}), that is by the tilted observer's peculiar flow.
 Finally, going back to relation $k_a\tilde{u}^a=k_au^a+k_a\tilde{v}^a$, we immediately obtain

 which substituted into the right-hand side of (\ref{z2}) gives